projectcalico/calico/v2.0/getting-started/kubernetes/tutorials/simple-policy.md

 / #
 ```

 The request should time out after 5 seconds.
-Be enabling isolation on the Namespace, we've prevented access to the Service.
+By enabling isolation on the Namespace, we've prevented access to the Service.

 ### Allow Access using a NetworkPolicy